Stat184-Fall2025/Sec5_FP_Mohit_Kanon/README.md

 - apa7.csl --- citations
 - README.md --- main overview of our project
 - Stocks (folder) -
--- AAPL  --- File containing code and visualizations of the stock apple with an overview of how to understand the visualizations and what it meeans
+- AAPL: File containing code and visualizations of the stock apple with an overview of how to understand the visualizations and what it meeans
--- NVDA  --- File containing code and visualizations of the stock nvidia with an overview of how to understand the visualizations and what it meeans
+- NVDA: File containing code and visualizations of the stock nvidia with an overview of how to understand the visualizations and what it meeans

 ## Authors
 Authors: Mohit, Yizhen, Kanon(mkn5394@psu.edu, yzj5267@psu.edu, kft5329@psu.edu)